 Such roaming user devices need special attention not just because they are not available in the network, but for the fact that these devices are connected to non-corporate networks with no firewall to block threats.
 Some remote users may have the need to conduct video conferences frequently and a patch download occupying a significant portion of the bandwidth is something very dreadful in such cases.
 These are a few cases which need to be emphasized and taken into consideration when the subject of remote user management comes into picture.

 Not to worry, Desktop Central has simplified the management of roaming users to the extent that a click and forget approach can be taken to manage them!
 The below given are steps on how to manage remote users using Desktop Central:

 The Desktop Central server should be reachable via a public IP Address*.
 Configure your external router to ensure that any requests sent to this public IP address are directed to the IP address of the computer in which the Desktop Central server is installed.
 For example,

-When these roaming users connect to Internet, the agent installed in their computers will contact the Desktop Central server to gather information about configurations available.
-The agent will contact the Desktop Central server periodically, based on the communication interval specified while creating the remote office.
-The default communication interval is 2 minutes.
+When these roaming users connect to Internet, the agent installed in their devices will contact the Desktop Central server to gather information about configurations available on a periodic basis.